mitsuaki1987/fermisurfer/doc/en/fermisf_ops_en.rst

 -------

-Display a 2D plot of the Fermi surface (line) on an arbitrary section of the Brillouin zone (Fig. :num:`section`).
+Display a 2D plot of the Fermi surface (line) on an arbitrary section of the Brillouin zone (Fig. :num:`sectionpng`).

 Section
    Toggle the 2D plot of the Fermi surface (line).